 - Press the sitting bones into the earth and lift the spine long into the sky, inhale the arms up above the head, then exhale bend forward to touch the toes of the left foot.

 - Turn the navel gently out towards the left side.
-Chin gently tucks in
+Chin gently tucks in towards the chest, lengthen the back of your neck.
+Forehead towards the shin.
+Both eyes and jaw relax.
+Then swap sides.

 4. Wide Angle Standing Forward Bend